Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Registering Fluent API and the Validator:

 Once we have the Model class and Validator class, we need to enable Fluent API validation for our Project.
-To enable Fluent API Validation, we need to use the AddFluentValidationAutoValidation service, as shown below, within the Program class of our application as we are working with the .NET 6 Application.
+To enable Fluent API Validation, we need to use the AddFluentValidationAutoValidation service, as shown below, within the Program class of our application.
 This will enable integration between FluentValidation and ASP.NET MVC’s automatic validation pipeline.
+That means the ASP.NET Core framework will check the validation automatically.

 builder.Services.AddFluentValidationAutoValidation();